rpetrina/browsertestframework/README.md

 * You can specify the initial test URL and the browser under which to test in [user.properties](env/default/user.properties)
 * Test reports are available in the [reports](reports) directory.
   * You can view the results of the test by opening FindRate.html in a browser after running the test.
 This file can be found in the html-report/specs directory.
+* You can watch the text execution when the browser images in [docker-compose.yml](docker-compose.yml) are using the debug versions, by connecting to localhost:5900 (Firefox) or 5901 (Chrome) with VNC.
+When prompted for a password, use 'secret'